A mechanical nightmare,

 What has become of the green pleasant fields of Jerusalem."

 The Twentieth Century: A Century that witnessed changes in technology, society, culture and attitudes in more ways and more circumstances than any other century before it.
 The historian Eric Hobsbawm who labelled it The Age of Extremes considers it "A Short 20th Century" (comprising 77 years between 1914-1991) that really began and ended with the rise and fall of the USSR, while others argue that it began with World War I ("The Seminal Tragedy") and more or less continued into the Turn of the Millennium until 9/11.

-The century was characterized by rapid, shocking and sudden changes in governments, society, culture, science and technology.
-So much of this transformation that the world of the 1990s would feel different to the world of the 1910s.
-The idea that every decade had to have its own aesthetics was more or less invented in this century, chronicled through photography, motion picture, and television.
-Art and science came to depend on one another, and the technologies they made led to the rise of cinema (what is called "the art of the 20th century") and popular music which depended on radio, sound-recording equipment, portable media note , and music videos for their commercial viability.
+So rapid, shocking, and sudden were the changes in governments, society, culture, science and technology for the century, that world of the 1990s looked different from the 1910s to the point of virtual unrecognizability.
+The idea that every decade had to have its own aesthetics was more or less invented in this century, where art and science melded together forming visual oeuvres chronicled through new mediums of photography, motion picture (so called "the art of the 20th century"), and television, and popular music which depended on radio, sound-recording equipment, portable media note , and music videos for their commercial viability.

 It was the century that saw the greatest advances and gains in society, such as women's rights note ; widespread decolonization, the end of the 19th Century empires, and the rise of a global community of nations; anti-racism as a central pillar of acceptable civilization; the possibility for more people to travel the globe via commercial air transport; great permissiveness with sexuality expressed more freely by all classes than centuries before it; profanity in serious literature such as James Joyce's Ulysses; and towards the end of the century, the acceptance and debate of LGBT rights becoming a public movement. note